None of us set out to live a life we can’t afford.

 3 | You Have No Emergency Fund

 If your first thought is, “Emergency fund?
-What’s that?” then it’s time to get acquainted.
+What’s that?” then it’s a clear sign that you’re living beyond your means.

 I had to learn this lesson the hard way.